Hubbry Logo

 Daphne Etta Reid (née Maxwell; July 13, 1948) is an American actress, comedian, designer, and former model.
 She is known for her role as the second Vivian Banks on the NBC sitcom The Fresh Prince of Bel-Air from 1993 to 1996.

 Reid was born in New York City, United States, the daughter of Rosalee and Green Maxwell.
 She is a graduate of The Bronx High School of Science.
 She received a degree in interior design and architecture from Northwestern University, which she attended on a scholarship and where she became the first African-American woman to be named homecoming queen.
-While at Northwestern she began a modeling career, eventually signing with the Eileen Ford modeling agency.
+While at Northwestern she began a modeling career, eventually signing with Ford Models.
 She was the first African-American woman to be on the cover of Glamour magazine.

 In her early career, Reid appeared in numerous television programs including WKRP in Cincinnati (with husband Tim Reid), The A-Team, Hill Street Blues, T.J.
 Hooker, Hardcastle and McCormick, Cagney & Lacey, Murder, She Wrote and The Cosby Show.